Similar Deals Today

 However, we ought to be fair here: in most cases, you get what you’re paying for.
 When paying less a grand for a gaming system, you can’t ask for a lot especially when it comes to hardware and components.
 An Nvidia GTX 1650 alone can set you back hundreds in cash.
 The Acer Nitro 5 at least tries, with its comfortable and reliable keyboard, and performance that’s better than you’d expect.

-If you’re a hardcore gamer with hardcore appetite, then look elsewhere – the Acer Predator Helios 300 is a recommendable choice here.
+If you’re a hardcore gamer with a hardcore appetite, then look elsewhere – the Acer Predator Helios 300 is a recommendable choice here.
 But if you’re on a tight budget – or just getting into PC gaming – and willing to compromise a few things, the Acer Nitro 5 AN515-54-5812 is certainly an option worth considering.